Wondering what are the best things to do in Corfu? Find out on this guide!

 Where to stay in Corfu

 There are so many great spots to stay in Corfu, and the most popular spots tend to be Sidari and Benitses.
 However, there are also many great areas to stay on the island if you prefer to be in quiet surroundings in nature.
-I wrote an entire post to the best villages to stay in Corfu here!
+I wrote an entire post on where to stay in Corfu!